RicardoLera/EmbeddedNet/README.md

 # EmbeddedNet

-EmbeddedNet is a Convolutional Neural Network written in C capable of **Inference**, **Fine-Tuning** and **Transfer Learning**.
+EmbeddedNet is a Convolutional Neural Network written entirely in C capable of **Inference**, **Fine-Tuning** and **Transfer Learning**.
 It is based on the [MobileNetV2 Architecture](https://arxiv.org/abs/1801.04381) and utilizes Stochastic Gradient Descent techniques as well as Layer Freezing to achieve a more efficient training process in embedded systems.
 For that purpose, it also exclusively utilizes static libraries.

 A Keras application of MobileNetV2 is used for pre-training as well as development and testing.

-File hierarchy: main -> actions -> blocks -> layers -> operations

 ## Work so far